BhargavN02/NLP-Based-Teaching-Assistant/README.md

 - Integration of multi-modal learning techniques to understand images alongside text.
 - Video segmentation and analysis to enhance the chatbot's capabilities.
 - Continuous refinement and optimization of the chatbot's responses based on user feedback.

+Please note that the API key used to access the Replicate (https://replicate.com/) portal is private and should not be exposed in public repositories or shared with unauthorized users.
+The main reason we couldn't deploy the Streamlit application directly is due to security concerns.
+Specifically, we cannot expose the 'Replicate' portal key to GitHub.
+This key is sensitive information that grants access to the Replicate AI services.